AVG VPN Review

 - Torrenting: Believe it or not, not all movies and TV shows are on our favorite streaming platforms.
 For the rest, we torrented files using AVG to protect us.

-- Netflix access: But let’s be honest: most of what we want is on Netflix, which AVG worked with well.
+- Netflix access: But let’s be honest: Most of what we want is on Netflix, which AVG worked with well.

-What We Didn’t Like
+What We Don't Like

 - Logs web activity and traffic: This is the biggest reason why AVG’s VPN is an abysmal pick for those using a VPN for privacy purposes.